 How the abnormal gene is passed through families

 The abnormal gene that causes Gilbert's syndrome is common.
 Many people carry one copy of this gene.
 In most cases, two abnormal copies are needed to cause Gilbert's syndrome.

 Although it's present from birth, Gilbert's syndrome usually isn't noticed until puberty or later, since bilirubin production increases during puberty.
 You have an increased risk of Gilbert's syndrome if:

 - Both your parents carry the abnormal gene that causes the disorder

 The low level of the bilirubin-processing enzyme that causes Gilbert's syndrome may also increase the side effects of certain medications, since this enzyme plays a role in helping clear these medications from your body.

 - Some protease inhibitors used to treat HIV

 If you have Gilbert's syndrome, talk to your doctor before taking new medications.
-Also, having certain types of Gilbert's syndrome may increase your risk of developing gallstones.
+Also, having any other condition that impairs the destruction of red blood cells may increase your risk of developing gallstones.